-Pressure Ulcer Treatment in Emergency Department
+Pressure Ulcer Treatment Strategies in Emergency Departments: Best Practices

 The risk of developing pressure ulcers both in intensive care units and in usual hospital settings predetermined the need to find solutions to this nursing problem.
 The possibilities of modern medicine make it possible to competently approach the struggle against ulcers, and in many hospitals, new modern protocols have been used to reduce the risk of such an ailment.
 It is essential to identify all the factors that can affect the development of pressure ulcers, mention the epidemiology and diagnosis of this disease, and also offer the PICOT question as a possible intervention.